 WHEN IT COMES TO CLIENT NEEDS, YOU NEED TO GET IN THE ZONE

-ZoneSports got their start when husband and wife team, became involved in their children’s junior basketball league.
-Watching the kid’s play each week, they saw a market for custom-designed basketball uniforms for small team groups.
+ZoneSports, is an Australian owned and operated company, who got their start when husband and wife team became involved in their childrens’ junior basketball league.
+Watching the kid’s play each week, they saw a market for custom designed basketball uniforms for small team groups.
 This quickly grew into providing team uniforms for other sporting associations and allowed ZoneSports to expand into apparel and merchandise for clubs.

 ZoneSports moves from a defence to an offence game plan

-When the time came to introduce a new compression garment to market, the decision was made to also undertake a rebranding exercise that would also include developing a digital presence for the company.
-As the compression garments were to rival high-end brands Skins and 2KU knew they needed an easily identifiable brand that could match their competitors instore and online.
+When the time came to introduce a new compression garment to market, the decision was made to also undertake a re-branding exercise that would also include developing a digital presence for the company.
+As the compression garments were to rival high-end names Skins and 2KU, Cheryl & John knew they needed an easily identifiable brand that could match their competitors’ in-store and on line.

 SCOPE OF PROJECT